ARTICLE I – NAME

 Section 5: Regional Treasury.
 A Regional Group may, with a duly elected Board, maintain its own treasury and undertake projects and activities consistent with the goals of IAMSLIC.

 Section 6: Dissolution of Regional Groups.
 Dissolution of Regional Groups will be by majority vote of the Executive Board.
+All assets of dissolved Regional Groups shall revert to the IAMSLIC general fund.

 ARTICLE V – GOVERNANCE